40 Notable alumni of

 -

-Henri-Prudence Gambey was French mechanic and scientific instrument maker.
+Henri-Prudence Gambey was a French mechanic and scientific instrument maker.
 His precision instruments made mainly for survey, geomagnetism, and astronomy were used around the world in the early 19th century.

 -